hcl1687/react-band/document/en/tutorial.md

 ## How to implement asynchronous loading?

-A module usually includes js code, styles and internationalized resources. react-band implements code splitting for these three types of files through webpack's dynamic import, and use React.lazy to achieve asynchronous loading.
+A module usually includes js code, styles and internationalized resources. react-band implements code splitting through webpack's dynamic import, and use React.lazy to achieve asynchronous loading.

 # Project structure